michaelstaake/Pawpile/README.md

 - **Backend container is unhealthy after an update**:
   - Inspect `docker logs pawpile-backend` for migration errors
-  - If the SQLite volume comes from a very old or manually edited install and schema revision cannot be inferred automatically, back up the database and recreate the volume or run Alembic manually inside the backend container
+  - Version 0.3.0 must be a clean install - updates from previous versions are not supported.

 - **Docker Desktop**:
-  - If you are using Ubuntu Desktop not Ubuntu Server and have Docker Desktop installed, ensure Pawpile is running in the system's context not Docker Desktop's context
+  - While Ubuntu Server 26.04 is the recommended OS, Pawpile runs great on  Ubuntu Desktop 26.04.
+However, if you have Docker Desktop installed, and attempt to run Pawpile using the Docker Desktop system context, it will not be able to use all the system resources like RAM and GPUs.
   - Run `docker context use default` to correct the system context.